Tonikiller10000/USB-MassStorageDevice/README.md

-After testing with an 220nF THT ceramic capacitor because the SMD did not arrived and making some improvisations trying to fix it, it still did not worked.
+After testing with an 220nF THT ceramic capacitor because the SMD did not arrived and making some improvisations trying to fix it, it still `do not work`.
 It seems like the memory chips and the controller ic\`s are not compatible so `I will have another look on this project in the distant future` with different components.

 <img src="https://github.com/Tonikiller10000/USB-MassStorageDevice/blob/main/USB_MassStorageDevice_Pictures/3DModel.png"/>